QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 * **IEC 61400-3-1 Ed.
 1**
 * **IEC 61400-3-2 Ed.
 2**

 There two different ways how DLC's can be generated in QBlade with a high degree of automation.
-After all DLC simulations have been defined in QBlade all simulations are typically exported as Simulation Definition Files (:ref:`Simulation Definition ASCII File`) and then evaluated in parallel in the Command Line Interface (:ref:`CLI Overview`).
+After all DLC simulations have been defined in QBlade all simulations are typically exported as Simulation Definition Files (:ref:`Simulation Definition ASCII File`) and then evaluated in parallel in the Command Line Interface (:ref:`Command Line Interface (CLI) Overview`).

 DLC Object Generation (in GUI)
 ******************************